iceyatom/NOVA_Project/nova_project/README.md

   or
 - npx prisma migrate dev -n <schema change purpose>

+## Local Database Setup & Verification

+The project uses a Prisma-based connection layer to communicate with a local MySQL database running in Docker Desktop.
+This ensures a consistent and reproducible development environment across all team members.

+Using database connection method:
+Example – lib/db.ts defines a shared Prisma client (singleton) that reads configuration from .env.development.
+All database operations import this client, maintaining consistent connection handling across the app.

+Developer notes:

+- Docker Desktop and the local MySQL container must be running.
+- .env.development should contain a valid DATABASE_URL.
+- Run Prisma commands (generate, migrate, seed) before launching the app.
+- Use the Catalog page to visually verify a successful connection.

 ## SCRUM-59-Navigation-&-Routing-Links

 This change implements navigation links in the header and simple route stubs so users can move between pages without full page reloads.